Your Guide for Things to do in Frisco, Colorado

 - At the Frisco Adventure Park you can partake in the Tumble Bubble Corral where visitors tumble, bounce and smash other tumblers in giant (9ft) plastic human hamster balls.
 This experience is like no other as you roll and slide on the snow at the base of the tubing hill.

 - For the last 30 years Two Below Zero has been offering horse-drawn sleigh or wagon rides through the scenic mountain trails of Frisco, Colorado.
+It’s the most authentic sleigh ride we’ve been on in Colorado, so far.
 If you have the opportunity to do a dinner sleigh ride in the winter, you won’t be disappointed.
 (In the summer you can do a chuck wagon experience.)
 During the two-hour experience you will enjoy a horse-drawn sleigh ride to dinner, the meal itself, after dinner entertainment and the sleigh ride back to the lodge.
 It’s an amazing experience…and one of my favorite things to do in Frisco.
 (See my full review.)

 Frisco Nordic Center